 My first initial thought was, “Wow.
 This is really cool to see.
 That there are options for people that don’t drink, but want to fit in or feel included.”
 And being a former bartender, including craft cocktails, this got my curiosity.
 What would an N/A Old Fashioned taste like?
 Maybe an N/A Collins?
 An N/A Mojito?

 Then I remembered reading a bumper sticker in the men’s room at a very well-known establishment that sells chicken wings and for whatever reason, has a thing for owls.
 It read “Often Imitated, Never Duplicated.”
 And this got the other gear going.

 When a person attempts to duplicate something from their past, it’s usually for a reason.
 More often than not, it’s a fond memory.
 Or feeling.
 Nostalgia, perhaps.
 I guess you could say bc they MISS it.

 As Alcoholics, we define our disease as an obsession.
 Alcohol runs our lives.
 Everything we do revolves around it.
 From sunrise to sunset, that is what is fueling us.
-And when we make the attempt to get sober, we are trying to rid ourselves of this obsession.
+And when we make the attempt to get sober by checking into an alcohol rehab center, we are trying to rid ourselves of this obsession.
 So, this begs us to ask the question, “Should we be treading water on an old obsession that nearly took us out?
 Or should we attempt to ford that water, Oregon Trail style?”
 Remember, fording the river always seemed like the safe bet, but you were taking a big risk and you could still drown.
 And well, then it was game over.